-Prequalification can help you determine whether you might be approved for a loan and an estimation of rates you might receive when shopping for a car.
-Getting prequalified does not mean you’ll automatically be approved for the loan.
+Prequalification can help you determine whether you might be approved for a loan, and it can give you an estimation of rates you might receive when shopping for a car.
+Getting prequalified doesn’t mean you’ll automatically be approved for the loan.
 You’ll still need to fill out a formal loan application for the lender to review.

 If you want or need a new vehicle and can’t afford to buy it with cash, you may need to finance it with a loan.
 Prequalification can give you a better idea of what your approval odds — and your estimated loan terms — would be once you do submit the final loan application.

 Getting prequalified can also mean working with a lender.
 If you work with a loan officer, this can help you begin a relationship — something that can make the entire purchase process smoother once you find your new ride.